New York man sentenced to life for subway suicide bomb plot

 Prosecutors had urged U.S. District Judge John Gleeson to give Medunjanin the maximum penalty of life in prison, saying in a pre-sentencing court filing that he “committed a host of heinous crimes aimed at killing and maiming his fellow American citizens in order to alter and take revenge for American foreign policy.”

-During Medunjanin’s trial, prosecutors described how the three made a plan to travel overseas with the intent of joining up with Taliban fighters in Afghanistan.
+During Medunjanin’s trial, prosecutors described how the three friends from Queens, New York, made a plan to travel overseas with the intent of joining up with Taliban fighters in Afghanistan.
 They made it to Pakistan, where they were introduced to an al Qaeda facilitator.
 That facilitator took them to meet with senior al Qaeda operatives, who provided them with military training and persuaded them to return to the United States to carry out an attack in New York City.

 After their return, the three met to discuss their plans for a suicide attack, and settled on a target: New York City subways.
 Zazi began to assemble explosive devices at his family’s home in Colorado, and drove to New York City with the materials in September 2009, prosecutors said.
 The plan was aborted when Zazi and Ahmedzay became suspicious that they were being monitored.